bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Essentially the html/elements themselves.
 2. What is an event?
+something that happens when a specific action is triggered.
 3. What is an event listener?
+code that is on standby until the trigger is met.
 4. Why would we convert a NodeList into an Array?
+So that we could use array methods on them.
 5. What is a component?
+A block of code that adds/takes out code.
+Also helps with DRY.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account